 Conditional admission is admission to a graduate program with reservations as indicated in the letter of acceptance.
-This indicates that applicants have met all the entry criteria of the College of Graduate and Professional Programs, but the graduate program has identified specific conditions that must be met before the applicants attains unconditional admission status.
+This indicates that applicants have met all the entry criteria of the College of Graduate and Professional Programs, but the graduate program has identified specific conditions that must be met before the applicants attain unconditional admission status.
 After the conditions have been addressed, students may make a written request to their adviser, who decides if the conditions have been met.
 The adviser then contacts the dean of the College of Graduate and Professional Programs indicating the change of status.

 As the provisions of conditional acceptance are usually determined at the programmatic level, they can only be removed or modified at the same level.
 While students are encouraged to attain unconditional acceptance as soon as possible, some programmatic conditions often cannot be completed until just before graduation, e.g., teacher licensure and competency in a foreign language or languages.
-Students have a maximum of six years to complete their programs, and unconditional status must be attained prior to program completion.
+Master's and Educational Specialist students have a maximum of six years and doctoral students have a maximum of eight years to complete their programs.
+All students unconditional status must be attained prior to program completion.